This post originally appeared August 2, 2011, on the Contact-Infinite Futures blog.

 Done.
 It’s called Lumalive.

 Ah, but here’s one we don’t have (or so I thought).
 Programmable food labels.
-Your name tickers across the whiskey bottle and everyone else knows if they drink a finger, they lose a finger.
+Your name tickers across the whiskey bottle and everyone else in the space bar knows if they take a shot, they get shot.

 Then I saw someone playing with a Medea Vodka label at last year’s NASFiC.